-A student may drop classes up to 10 days before the beginning of final exams.
+A student may drop classes up to ten days before the beginning of final exams.
 The final date to drop is printed in the class schedule.
+Students may drop classes online using the BBCC Student Kiosk at www.bigbend. edu or by completing paperwork in the Admissions/Registration Office.
 Students who are receiving financial aid and wish to withdraw completely must inform personnel in the Financial Aid Office.
-Courses that are dropped during the first 10 days of the quarter are not included on the student's academic transcript (Summer Quarter: first six days).
+Courses that are dropped during the first ten days of the quarter are not included on the student's academic transcript (Summer Quarter: first six days).
 Courses dropped after the 10th day will be recorded with a "W" on the transcript.